tearflake/symbolmatch/README.md

 1. Review the [Symbolmatch Specification](https://tearflake.github.io/symbolmatch/docs/symbolmatch) for details of the grammar and semantics.
 2. Review the examples in [Symbolmatch Playground](https://tearflake.github.io/symbolmatch/playground/) as a guide to build your own grammars.
 3. Clone the repository.
-4. Include `symbolmatch.js` in your project
+4. Refer to `symbolmatch.js` in your javascript project

 ## Javascript API